We Are the Champions: Scorpions version

 In 2004, German rock band Scorpions with Michael Kleitman released their version retitled "You Are the Champion".
-This special version was recorded in honor of Michael Schumacher winning his seventh F1 Formula One Championship.
+This special version was recorded in honour of Michael Schumacher winning his seventh F1 Formula One Championship.
 The song was slightly re-written, most notably changing "We" to "You" which is a direct reference to Schumacher.
 The song peaked at number 92 on the German Singles Chart.
 It was subsequently included on the album Stand Up for the Champion – Michael Schumacher in 2006 when he decided to retire from Formula One racing.